-Inspect the rotor shaft (39) for damaged threads, scoring, or nicks.
+Inspect the rotor shaft (31) for damaged threads, scoring, or nicks.
 Remove nicks and burrs with a fine file or hand honing stone to restore original contours.
 If the shaft is bent or severely damaged, the rotor and shaft must be replaced as an assembly (see MOTOR DISASSEMBLY).

-Neither of the shaft seal assemblies (3 or 4) should be reused because wear patterns on the finished faces cannot be realigned during reassembly.
+The shaft seal assembly (3) should not be reused because wear patterns on the finished faces cannot be realigned during reassembly.
 This could result in premature failure.
 If necessary to reuse an old seal in an emergency, carefully wash all metallic parts in fresh cleaning solvent and allow to dry thoroughly.

 Handle the seal parts with extreme care to prevent damage.
 Be careful not to contaminate the precision finished faces; even fingerprints on the faces can shorten seal life.
 If necessary, clean the faces with a non-oil based solvent and a clean, lint-free tissue.
 Wipe lightly in a circular pattern to avoid scratching the faces.